Nights-Software/ns-docs/resources/naturalDisasters.md

 ```
 xSound must be somewhere on top of server.cfg and preferably downloaded fresh from: [https://github.com/Xogy/xsound](https://github.com/Xogy/xsound)
 PlayCustomSounds can be downloaded fresh from: [https://github.com/LondonStudios/PlayCustomSounds](https://github.com/LondonStudios/PlayCustomSounds)
-* Note: Don't forget to add SoundFiles (found in your purchased resource for Air Raid Sirens & Natural Disasters) into the sound folders of the sound resources.
+* Note: Don't forget to add the .ogg sound files, located in folder: SoundFiles (found in your purchased resource for Air Raid Sirens & Natural Disasters) to the sound resource (PlayCustomSounds).
+If you use xSound make sure to update c_functions.lua with your desired sound URL.

 1. Configure natural_disasters/config/config.lua and set the sound resource you are using to **true** and the other to **false**.

-1. Set up Ace permissions in natural_disasters/config/config.lua & natural_disasters/server/s_functions.lua OR choose the discord linked admin system integration:
+1. Set up Ace permissions in natural_disasters/config/config.lua & natural_disasters/server/s_functions.lua OR choose to use the paid discord linked admin system integration:
 [https://store.ea-rp.com/package/5054917](https://store.ea-rp.com/package/5054917)

 1. Note: If you use xsound, use the `dependency 'xsound'` in fxmanifest.lua, otherwise comment it.
 Example of a comment: `-- dependency 'xsound'`

-1. xSound CAN cause (syntax) issues, to fix it: Download a fresh install ->  (Sometimes with ESX servers)
+1. xSound must be installed fresh from [https://github.com/Xogy/xsound](https://github.com/Xogy/xsound)

-1. Carefully read the instructions given in natural_disasters/config/config.lua, it offers you all kinds of customisation options!
+1. Carefully read the instructions given in natural_disasters/config/config.lua, it offers you all kinds of customization options!

-1. Weather script compatibility is found in 2 resources: qb-weathersync and vSyncR.
+1. Weather script compatibility is found in 3 resources: qb-weathersync, cd_easytime and vSyncR.
 We have made edits of these open source assets and offer you these for free.
 Claim them via our discord in a channel called #free-files!
 Click the button below this page to join the discord.

 ## Recommended!